run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/ocp-dependencies.md

 * Via [Helm chart](https://docs.nvidia.com/datacenter/kubernetes/openshift-on-gpu-install-guide/index.html#openshift-gpu-support-install-helm){target=_blank}.
 Use these in an air-gapped environment.

-## Disable the NVIDIA Device Plugin
+## Disable the NVIDIA Device Plugin and DCGM Exporter

 Verify that the GPU Operator is installed by running: